cassidyjames/cassidyjames.github.io/wishlist.md

 ## Shortlist

-An ever-updated small number (3–7) of things I'd absolutely love to get.
-You can use it as a surefire way to get me something I'll love, or as inspiration for getting me something else.
+An ever-updated small number (3–7) of things I’d absolutely love to get.
+You can use it as a surefire way to get me something I’ll love, or as inspiration for getting me something else.

-If multiple colors/options are listed, they're in descending preference order, but all listed are totally fine.
+If multiple colors/options are listed, they’re in descending preference order, but all listed are totally fine.

 * [Raspberry Pi 3 Model B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) **$35**